 - For educators from other health professions, please contact the Educational Program Assistant and we will work with your home program to explore methods of support for a fellowship position.

-- A cover letter and CV that includes a description of relevant previous experience.
+- A cover letter that includes a description of your relevant previous experience, your areas of interest, and how the fellowship will foster your career goals.

 - The names of two referees who are to forward letters of reference.